drizla01/Data-Analyst-Projects/README.md

-# SQL
+# Data Analyst Project

-##This repository contains querying, visualizing and analyzing data collected from ourworldindata.org/covid-deaths until november 5-2022
+##This repository contains Project on Data Analyst